carissalow/rapids/docs/usage/installation.rst

     - ``snakemake renv_install``
     - ``snakemake renv_init``
     - ``snakemake renv_restore``
-        - This step will take several minutes to complete.
+        - This step could take several minutes to complete.
 Please be patient and let it run until completion.

 #.
 See Usage section below.